Adi-2006/RetailSalesSQLProject/README.md

 ## Objectives

-1. **Set Up a Retail Sales Database**
-   Create and populate a retail sales database using the provided sales data.
+1. **Set Up a Retail Sales Database:** Create and populate a retail sales database using the provided sales data.

 2. **Data Cleaning**
    Identify and remove any records containing missing or null values to ensure data integrity.